mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 # Hosted data storage

-There are three ways in which you can store data against JIRA and Confluence: add-on properties, entity properties (JIRA only) or content properties (Confluence only).
-We will refer to them collectively as *host properties*.
-A host property is a key-value pair where the value is a blob of JSON data.
-Every host property is stored inside a container in the host application.
-That container might be an issue in JIRA, a page in confluence or even the add-on itself.
-Your add-on will need to request the right [scopes](../scopes/scopes.html) to perform operations on host properties.
+Add-ons can store data in the form of entity properties in the host application.
+Properties are key-value pairs where the key is a string used to identify the property in all operations, and the value a JSON blob.
+Each host application allows properties to be stored on different types of entities, e.g. JIRA issues, Confluence pages, or the add-on itself.
+Your add-on will need to request the right [scopes](../scopes/scopes.html) to perform operations on entity properties.

 Hosted data storage is useful to Atlassian Connect developers for the following reasons: